ROS-FE/fe-ros-docs/docs/tf_moveit/moveit.md

 From their [Github repository](https://github.com/ros-planning/moveit):
 > Easy-to-use open source robotics manipulation platform for developing commercial applications, prototyping designs, and benchmarking algorithms.

 The best way to show why MoveIt is cool and how you can use it is by providing a demo.
 We've prepared a simple launch file that starts Rviz (you will learn about this later) with the MoveIt plug in.
-You will first need to download and installed the `fe_urko` package available on Github: [https://github.com/ROS-FE/fe_urko](https://github.com/ROS-FE/fe_urko).
+You will first need to download and install the `fe_urko` package available on Github: [https://github.com/ROS-FE/fe_urko](https://github.com/ROS-FE/fe_urko).
 After installing it and sourcing the workspace, you can run the following launchfile:
 ```
 $ roslaunch fe_urko urko_moveit_demo.launch
 ```

+> **Note**: Do not forget to install the dependencies!

 <!-- The instructor shows a demo running moveit with `roslaunch fe_ros urko_moveit_demo.launch`  -->

 ### Understanding the MoveIt architecture

-> **Note**: The images displayed in this section were taken from the documentation avaialbe at https://moveit.ros.org/documentation/concepts/
+> **Note**: The images displayed in this section were taken from the documentation available at https://moveit.ros.org/documentation/concepts/

 ![MoveIt architecture](images/moveit_scheme.png)